hylang/hy/docs/tutorial.rst

 Our macro ``m`` has an especially simple return value, an integer (:py:class:`int`), which at compile-time is converted to an integer model (:class:`hy.models.Integer`).
-In general, macros can return arbitrary Hy forms to be executed as code.
+In general, macros can return arbitrary Hy models to be executed as code.
 There are several helper macros that make it easy to construct forms programmatically, such as :hy:func:`quote` (``'``), :hy:func:`quasiquote` (`````), :hy:func:`unquote` (``~``), :hy:func:`unquote-splice` (``~@``), and :hy:func:`defmacro!